Chinese sky lantern code launched after Smethwick fire

 Phil Hales, deputy chief fire officer at West Midlands Fire Service, said: "Following the Smethwick fire the ideal is that sky lanterns are not made, sold or used.

-"However, we are realistic and a code of practice is a welcome step in the right direction."'Minimise the risks'
+"However, we are realistic and a code of practice is a welcome step in the right direction."

 Five months later, Hereford and Worcester Fire Service said it believed a fire that damaged about 50 caravans near Tewkesbury was also started by a Chinese lantern.